PX4/PX4-Devguide/en/concept/architecture.md

-The [middleware](../middleware/README.md) consists primarily of device drivers for embedded sensors, communication with the external world (companion computer, GCS, etc.) and a publish-subscribe message bus named uORB.
+The [middleware](../middleware/README.md) consists primarily of device drivers for embedded sensors, communication with the external world (companion computer, GCS, etc.) and the uORB publish-subscribe message bus.

 In addition, the middleware includes a [simulation layer](../simulation/README.md) that allows PX4 flight code to run on a desktop operating system and control